 Everyone wants to know how I ended up with a name like “Thea Summer Deer.”
 Both Thea, and Summer Deer, are given names.
 Summer Deer was given to me by a young medicine woman, who is the daughter of a Native American medicine man.
 “Summer” refers to the season in which I was born, and “Deer” is one of my spirit helpers.

 Deer is an important medicine animal to many cultures and tribes around the world.
 To the Huichol, deer is a symbol of intuition and the heart’s connection to kupuri, or life force energy that is transmitted through the ceremonial deer hide drum.
 The deer is a special ally of the Huichol medicine person who uses kupuri to bring Earth-Spirit balance.
 Deer Medicine People have long understood the right relationship to the Elements.

-A Cheyenne writer whose work has inspired me is the late, Frank Waters.
+A Cheyenne writer whose work has greatly inspired me is the late, Frank Waters.
 I was privileged to meet Frank before his passing and to have spent time in the Waters’ home in Taos, NM with his wife Barbara.
 Frank Waters, who has the designated title of Grandfather of Southwestern Literature, authored many books including, Book of the Hopi, and The Man Who Killed the Deer.
 My essay, “Frank Waters, The Man”, was published in the book, Rekindling the Inner Light.